 Login

-Welcome to the Lakenheath Community Primary School website the children return to school after half term Tuesday 6th June
+Welcome to the Lakenheath Community Primary School website

 RE

-"RE is an important curriculum subject.
-It is important in it's own right and also makes a unique contribution to the spiritual, moral, social and cultural development of pupils and supports wider community cohesion.”
+“RE is an important curriculum subject.
+It is important in its own right and also makes a unique contribution to the spiritual, moral, social and cultural development of pupils and supports wider community cohesion.”
 (Religious Education in English schools: non- statutory guidance 2010, DFE, P.8)

 Intent